Search Results

 48 results found with an empty search

-- Coming Soon | Reason & Rationality
+- High School Foundation Program | Reason & Rationality

 - Reason & Rationality | Educational Programs for High School Students

-Reason & Rationality Foundation & Advanced Programs at Princeton Session 1: June 7 - June 20, 2026 Session 2: June 21 - July 2, 2026 Foundation program session are now full (commuters welcome to apply).
-Middle School program remains open to applications.
-Apply What is Reason & Rationality?
+Reason & Rationality Foundation & Advanced Programs in Princeton NJ Session 1: June 7 - June 20, 2026 Session 2: June 21 - July 2, 2026 Session 2 and Middle School Programs accepting applications What is Reason & Rationality?
 Reason & Rationality equips high school students with the tools to think rigorously about complex questions, separate fact from ideology, and participate in lively intellectual discussion.
 The 2-week Foundation Program focuses on 20 Big Ideas in Philosophy, Economics and Ethics.
 Classes are rigorous, fast-paced and full of humor.
 Students sharpen their critical thinking and communication skills and leave with a grasp of the intellectual frameworks that empower them to simplify complex problems, connect the dots, and craft compelling arguments.
 Reason & Rationality Master Class for High School Teachers There is a style of classroom discussion that at once invites more contention and remains more convivial than what most high school students are used to.
 For teachers interested in understanding the Reason & Rationality method, we invite you to join us for a master class on Monday, June 29, 2026, at the Princeton Theological Seminary in Princeton, NJ.
 For more information, please contact: info@reasonandrationality.com .
 Peter Bach-y-Rita DEAN OF ACADEMICS Peter Bach-y-Rita: Ph.D., MIT (Philosophy), J.D.
 Stanford Law School, A.B.
 Princeton University (highest honors).
 Dr. Bach-y-Rita's dissertation at MIT was at the intersection of ethics, biology and technology.
 He has published work on intellectual property, bankruptcy law, and the nature of legal causation.
 He co-founded Reason & Rationality in 2023.
 Download the White Paper See How Verbal Reasoning Will Outperform Pure Quantitative Skills in the Age of AI First name Last name Enter your email here Sign Up Click here to download Hear Student Reflections: Hear Instructor Reflections: What Our Students Have To Say "We learned how we would like to be as people, how we would like to converse with each other and think about the world." - Anne, Princeton 2025 Watch "When I came here, I really noticed that my perspective was broadened because I was first of all surrounded by a bunch of amazing students." - Harry, Princeton 2025 Watch "I can count four distinct moments in the last three days where I had a physical reaction to a philosophical concept that was explained to me" - Harrison, Princeton 2025 Watch Hear What Parents Are Saying About Reason & Rationality's Princeton 2025 Program Watch Reason & Rationality Students in Action James' research on the Trolley Problem James B Estes attended the original Reason & Rationality discussion series in 2023 as a participant and TA, later joining the team to co-found the Reason & Rationality Summer Program.
 Inspired by the class session on the Trolley Problem, James conducted empirical research into survey respondents’ intuitions about an important Trolley Problem variant.
 He then authored and published a peer reviewed article entitled Empirical Evidence Reveals the Motivation of Subjects Who Switch Tracks in the Trolley Loop Case.
 Congratulations to James on being admitted into Harvard class of 2029.
 Student Project Podcast Reason & Rationality encourages student-initiated projects.
 Claire Ziebart, a senior at Cate School, produced her own podcast with fellow Reason & Rationality students, joined by instructor Joe Schmid.
 They discussed Robert Nozick’s Experience Machine thought experiment.
 Claire will attend Columbia University in Fall 2026.
 White paper verbal intel White Paper: Verbal Reasoning Will Outperform Quantitative Skills in the Age of AI

-- Apply 2026 - Second Student | Reason & Rationality
+- Videos | Reason & Rationality

 - Apply 2026 (2.0) | Reason & Rationality